Skip to Main Content

 Business

-Systematic reviews for business
+Literature Reviews for business

-There are many types of systematic review.
+There are many types of literature review.
 What they all have in common is the use of transparent and reproducible methods that are defined before the search begins.
-There is no ‘best’ way to synthesise systematic review evidence, and the most suitable approach will depend on factors such as the nature of the review question, the type of intervention and the outcomes of interest.
+There is no ‘best’ way to synthesise literature review evidence, and the most suitable approach will depend on factors such as the nature of the review question, the type of intervention and the outcomes of interest.
+SLR's are typically used in the Health Science fields where search results can be reviewed every six months.
+It is a self-contained research project in itself that explores a clearly specified question, usually derived from a policy or practice problem (Denyer & Tranfield, 2009).

 Refer to Review Methodologies: